John Madden: Fox Sports (1994–2001)

 In 1994, when Fox gained the rights to NFC games, leaving CBS without an NFL television deal, CBS employees became free agents.
 Madden was the biggest star in football broadcasting.
 Fox, ABC, and NBC made offers higher than the $2 million a year maximum for sportscaster salaries.
 NBC's owner General Electric (GE) offered to make Madden its "worldwide spokesman", and GE Rail would build him a luxury train.
 After he almost joined ABC, Madden and Summerall, along with Producer Bob Stenner and Director Sandy Grossman—known as the football broadcasting "A Team"—helped establish Fox's NFL coverage, Madden and that group gave Fox credibility to broadcast what Rupert Murdoch called "the crown jewel of all sports programming in the world".
 Madden's contract paid him more annually than any NFL player.
-However, toward the end of his tenure, Fox was reportedly losing an estimated $4.4 billion on its NFL contract for the eight-year deal it signed in 1998, and it had been trying to cut programming costs as a result.
+Toward the end of his tenure, Fox was reportedly losing an estimated $4.4 billion on its NFL contract for the eight-year deal it signed in 1998, and it had been trying to cut programming costs as a result.
 Madden's Fox contract would have been worth $8 million for 2003.